privacy-tech-lab/gpc-web-crawler/README.md

 ![crawler-architecture](crawler-architecture.png)

-One caveat is that all of this happens in a docker compose stack.
+One caveat is that all of this happens in a Docker compose stack.
 Each aspect of this diagram (Selenium remote-controlled browser, REST API, and SQL database) live in their own container and their lifecycle is managed simultaneously.
 The editable version of this image is in the [Google Drive](https://docs.google.com/presentation/d/1lngYynWwW2UdKyUY5vKhfJ413DSvlGgU/edit?usp=sharing&ouid=112157414060543752223&rtpof=true&sd=true).

 ## 6. Components